Got other ideas? Let us know using the link at the bottom. You can also mention them in our community hub.

 To connect to your test socket:

-You can detect whether there are any known issues with your network (i.e. the wires before getting to your router) using your Cuckoo account:
+You can detect whether there are any known issues with your network (i.e. the wires before getting to your router) by checking online, with neighbours or by reaching out to us.

 If you live in a big house, Wi-Fi extenders help widen the coverage area of your Wi-Fi network.
 When looking at Wi-Fi extenders to buy, cheaper ones may lead to some speed loss, whereas higher end extenders will retain similar speeds to your core router.